 101 General Chemistry I (5) UC:CSU

 Lecture 3 hours.
 Laboratory and discussion 6 hours.

 This class may be offered periodically as an Internet-based class with an on-campus laboratory.
-This course is typically offered in both the winter and summer intersession.
+This course is typically offered in both summer and winter intersessions.